 At a number of marshalling yards where an environmental permit is in force for activities with freight trains, activities are also permitted with wagons loaded with dangerous goods relevant to external safety.
 The competent authority has included rules in the permits for activities involving these substances.
 The rules usually concern the permitted external safety risk, the available (extinguishing) facilities and reporting obligations.
 There are local differences as to which substances are permitted and which rules are set.
-Users shall carry out their activities in accordance with the rules laid down in the environmental permit as well as the prevailing legislation and regulations.
-In addition to the rules in the permits (see section 2.4.2.1), in some cases restrictions on use may apply as a result of enforcement by the competent authority.
+Users shall carry out their activities in accordance with the rules laid down in the permits (see section 2.4.2.1), in some cases restrictions on use may apply as a result of enforcement by the competent authority.

-Handling of wagons with dangerous goods at marshalling yards The marshalling yards below are equipped for the handling and stabling of wagons with dangerous goods.
+Handling of wagons with dangerous goods at marshalling yards

+The marshalling yards below are equipped for the handling and stabling of wagons with dangerous goods.

-table 2.3 Marshalling yards equipped for the handling and stabling of wagons with dangerous
+table 2.3 Marshalling yards equipped for the handling and stabling of wagons with dangerous goods